Research focus

 - Michener JK, et al., Phylogeny poorly predicts the utility of a challenging horizontally-transferred gene in Methylobacterium strains.
 J Bacteriol., June 2014 196:2101-2107 Link.

-Pathways frequently function poorly after transfer into a new host.
+Pathways frequently function poorly after transfer into a new host or environment.
 In these cases, we identify mutations that improve pathway activity, and then work backwards from those mutations to uncover the deleterious interactions that were previously limiting pathway activity.
 Once we know the interactions between host and pathway, we can design pathways and select hosts to minimize these interactions.
+We are additionally using directed evolution to optimize enzymes for new reactions and environments.

 Relevant publications:

 - Millet L, et al., Genetic selection for small molecule production in competitive microfluidic droplets.
-ACS Synth Biol.
+ACS Synth Biol 2019.
 Link.

 - Close D, et al., Horizontal transfer of a pathway for coumarate catabolism unexpectedly inhibits purine nucleotide biosynthesis.
 Mol Microbiol 2019.
 Link